 Graham, aged 76, had been detained in psychiatric hospital under Section 3 of the Mental Health Act (1983) as a result of challenging behaviour caused by advanced stage Alzheimer’s disease.
 Health and Social Services accepted that they had a duty to fully fund Graham’s aftercare, under Section 117 of the Mental Health Act (MHA).

 When it was time to consider discharge planning again, Graham’s wife Denise argued that the original care home was unsuitable.
-She identified a suitable care home that was close to the marital home.
+She identified a suitable care home that was close to the marital home in South Wales.
 This meant that she could visit Graham daily, which was important for his wellbeing.
 The cost of the new care home was £173 per week more than the original care home.

 Social Services refused to consider the care home that Denise suggested.
 They told her that because Graham was entitled to free Aftercare, she did not have any choice about the care home.
 Social Services acknowledged that Graham lacked mental capacity to decide where he should be cared for and that a best interest decision making process was required.